 Abuse, including neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap.
+Abuse is a form of maltreatment of a child.
+Somebody may abuse of neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused by

 Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. (see Appendix 2 for signs and symptoms of abuse)
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+(See appendix 2 for signs and symptoms of physical abuse)